-SECRETARY GENERAL - SAWSAN HAIDER
+SECRETARY GENERAL - RHEA SIROMANI

-CHARGE D'AFFAIRES - ANNA LIU
+CHARGE D'AFFAIRES - MEGAN MCKENZIE

-UNDER SECRETARY GENERAL OF MARKETING - HANSI SATIJA
+CO-UNDERSECRETARY GENERAL OF FINANCE - MADHAV SATIJA

 What is ACMUN?

-Appleby College Model United Nations began fifteen years ago as thirty students huddled in a music room debating world affairs on Saturdays.
+Appleby College Model United Nations began seventeen years ago as thirty students huddled in a music room debating world affairs on Saturdays.
 Over the past years it has grown into one of Canada's premier single day high school conferences, run entirely by student volunteers and attended by hundreds of students eager for high quality debate.

 The organizing committee of the Appleby College Model United Nations conference is committed to delivering an experience in keeping with the international spirit of the United Nations.
 It aims to raise awareness of pressing global issues and to have delegates consider how they can change the world around them though being community spirited and globally responsible.